Rural Agricultural Development Facilitator

 • Experience employing organizational capacity development strategies including participatory assessment, decision making, and planning processes with community based organizations and/or in community development projects.

-• Experience sustaining and motivating groups of adults: facilitating asset-based processes.
+• Experience organizing, sustaining and/or motivating groups of adults: facilitating asset-based and participatory processes.

 • Experience implementing behavior change approach and/or coaching techniques.